With VMware Site Recovery, you can connect multiple protected and recovery sites to a single VMware Cloud on AWS SDDC.

 In the standard one-to-one VMware Site Recovery configuration, you use Site Recovery Manager to protect a specific instance of vCenter Server by pairing it with another vCenter Server instance.

-In a shared recovery site configuration, you have multiple protected sites that you configure to recover to a single, shared recovery site.
-For example, an organization can provide a single recovery site with which multiple protected sites for remote field offices can connect.
-Another example for a shared recovery site is for a service provider that offers business continuity services to multiple customers.
+In a multi-site topology, you have multiple remote sites that you configure to recover to or protect from a single, shared VMware Cloud on AWS SDDC.
+For example, an organization can provide a single recovery site in VMware Cloud on AWS to which multiple protected sites representing remote field offices can be connected.

-In a shared recovery site configuration, you deploy one Site Recovery Manager Server instance on each protected site, each of which connects to a different vCenter Server instance.
-On the recovery site, you set up multiple VMware Site Recovery instances to pair with each Site Recovery Manager Server instance on the protected sites.
-All the VMware Site Recovery instances on the shared recovery site connect to a single vCenter Server instance.
-Each Site Recovery Manager Server instance in a pair must have the same Site Recovery Manager extension ID, which you can set when you install Site Recovery Manager Server.
+In a multi-site topology, you deploy one Site Recovery Manager Server or VMware Site Recovery instance on each remote site, each of which connects to a different vCenter Server instance.
+On the shared VMware Cloud on AWS SDDC, you set up multiple VMware Site Recovery instances to pair with each Site Recovery Manager Server instance on the remote sites.
+All the VMware Site Recovery instances in the shared VMware Cloud on AWS SDDC connect to a single vCenter Server instance.
+Each Site Recovery Manager Server or VMware Site Recovery instance in a pair must have the same plug-in identifier or extension ID, which you can set when you install Site Recovery Manager Server or activate VMware Site Recovery.

-You can convert an existing one-to-one configuration of Site Recovery Manager into a shared recovery site configuration.
-To convert a one-to-one configuration to a shared recovery site configuration, you deploy additional Site Recovery Manager Server and vCenter Server instances as protected sites, and pair them with additional VMware Site Recovery instances that all connect to the existing vCenter Server instance on the recovery site.
-Each pair of Site Recovery Manager Server instances in the shared recovery site configuration must use a different Site Recovery Manager extension ID.
-For example, if you installed a one-to-one configuration that uses the default Site Recovery Manager extension ID, you must deploy all subsequent Site Recovery Manager Server pairs with different custom extension IDs.
+You can convert an existing one-to-one configuration of VMware Site Recovery into a multi-site configuration.
+To convert a one-to-one configuration to a multi-site configuration, you deploy additional Site Recovery Manager Server and vCenter Server instances as remote sites, and pair them with additional VMware Site Recovery instances that all connect to the existing vCenter Server instance on the shared VMware Cloud on AWS SDDC.
+Each pair of Site Recovery Manager Server or VMware Site Recovery instances in the multi-site configuration must use a different plug-in identifier or extension ID.
+For example, if you installed a one-to-one configuration that uses the default VMware Site Recovery extension ID, you must deploy all subsequent VMware Site Recovery pairs with different custom extension IDs.

 Using VMware Site Recovery with Multiple Protected Sites and a Shared Recovery Site